 This form may be used to report any form of sex discrimination, including sexual harassment or sexual misconduct that you have either experienced or observed.
 This form will initiate the informal investigation process and the IEDI office will contact you to follow up on the incident.

-You have the right to remain anonymous on this form but please be aware that the more details we posess, the better our ability to conduct a thorough investigation.
+You have the right to remain anonymous on this form but please be aware that the more details we possess, the better our ability to conduct a thorough investigation.
 To remain anonymous, simply leave out your identifying information.
 Without this information, the form will be submitted anonymously.
-If you do not feel comfortable submitting this information online you may print the form out and send it via campus mail to:
+If you do not feel comfortable submitting this information online you may print the form out and send it via campus

 Temporary Facility A